Alex Pettyfer: Personal life

 In June 2009, Pettyfer was voted number 35 on British women's magazine Company's list of the top 50 most eligible bachelors.
 In August 2009, the British magazine Glamour ranked him number 21 on their list of the sexiest men on the planet.

-After Pettyfer completed filming Stormbreaker, he did not discuss the film with anyone at his school, citing the advice of his Stormbreaker star Ewan McGregor, who told him to keep his personal and professional lives separate.
-Pettyfer subsequently decided to leave school without any qualifications and concentrate on his film career, saying that "When you have already experienced going out and working in the real world, and you come back to school, you just see it as a playground and you don't want to be there any more".
+Pettyfer completed filming Stormbreaker, but he did not discuss the film with anyone at his school, citing the advice of his costar Ewan McGregor, who told him to keep his personal and professional lives separate.
+Pettyfer subsequently decided to leave school without any qualifications and concentrate on his film career, saying that "When you have already experienced going out and working in the real world, and you come back to school, you just see it as a playground and you don't want to be there any more."

 In a 2011 interview, he stated "I felt like the industry was just a factory.
 You hear a lot of people say they want to make art in this industry, but so few people actually fucking do it.
 I was disillusioned by Hollywood at the time, but now I've come to accept that's just the way things are: it's called show business, not show art."
 In the same interview, when asked about how he liked living in Los Angeles, he stated, "LA is growing on me a little bit, but it's still a shit-hole.
 I think it's this insidious pool where nearly everyone lives in fear.
 Geographically it's fantastic: in a half hour, you can be on the beach in one direction, go snowboarding in another, or go out into the desert.
 But socially it's disgusting.
 I wish they'd just run all the cunts out."